20 Things the Poor Do Every Day That the Rich Never Have to Worry About

 6. Go to bed 3 hours before their first job starts.
 Number 15 on Ramsey and Corley’s list was, “44% of [the] wealthy wake up three hours before work starts vs. 3% of [the] poor.”
 It may be true that most poor people don’t wake up three hours before work starts.
 But that could be because they’re more likely to work multiple jobs, in which case job #1 means they’re probably just getting to bed three hours before job #2 starts.
 (Source: Poverty and Learning, April 2008)

 7. Try to avoid getting beat up by someone they love.
+While domestic violence afflicts rich and poor alike, poor women have fewer options for escaping an abusive partner.
 According to some estimates, half of all homeless women in America ran away to escape domestic violence.
-(Source: National Coalition for the Homeless, 2009)
+(Source: National Coalition for the Homeless, 2009).

 9. Pay more than their fair share of taxes.
 Some conservative pundits and politicians like to think the poor don’t pay their fair share, that they are merely “takers.”
 While it’s true the poor don’t pay as much in federal income tax — usually because they don’t earn enough to qualify — they do pay sales tax, payroll tax, etc. In fact, the bottom 20% of earners pay twice as much in taxes (as a share of their income) as do the top 1%.
 (Source: Institute on Taxation & Economic Policy, January 2013)